abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 \right.
 $$

-> Not that only the first RNN state of each sequence was stored in the batched sequence becasue for computing the loss only the first RNN state is required as will be clearer in the next section.
+> Note that only the first RNN state of each sequence was stored in the batched sequence because for computing the loss only the first RNN state is required as will be clearer in the next section.

 The following code does exactly as the above:
 ```python